rohanjarun/Group-02-UCB/README.md

 ## Question
 Government Spending Analysis:
-How does the US government spending contracts correlate to the raw material prices?
+How does the US government spending contracts correlate to the natural gas prices?
 How does the US government spendning contracts impact inflation/economy

 ## Project Summary